 The Boykin spaniel is a native breed of the United States.
 This dog has a lovely coat, with almost overly furred ears and back.
 Its coat comes in liver and chocolate colors.

 This dog is known to be loving and caring to its owners.
-They are a huge, strong dog.
-Boykin spoils are a hardworking dog with great resilience.
+They are vast, muscular dogs.
+Boykin spaniels are hardworking dogs with remarkable resilience.

 They are social and independent thinkers who rarely get annoyed about anything.
 The Boykin spaniel weighs 40 pounds and can stand up to 17 inches.

 The list is fortunate to have this gun dog included.
 The dog is known to have originated from France and features specific characteristics.

 The dog’s tail is relatively short for its size.
 The coat comes in liver or fawn.